 Yo!
 Ice & Coffee – Via Giosuè Carducci, 7, 64100 Teramo TE

 The oldest traditional restaurant

-La Clessidra – fantastic traditional restaurant only open a night
+La Clessidra – fantastic traditional restaurant (only open in the evening time!)

 What to eat: